Positioning a CAD Block with Accuracy

 - Make sure that all of your Object Snaps are enabled.

-- An easy way to do this is to select Edit> Snap Settings from the menu and make sure all of the items in the submenu have check marks next to them.
+- An easy way to do this is to select Edit> Snap Settings from the menu and make sure all of the items in the sub-menu have checkmarks on them..

 - Make sure that the CAD block is located away from other objects so that all of its components can be easily selected.